 i.
 Uppercase must not be used in the figure captions.

 j.
-Pictures should not be included; only tables, which should be automatically created using the word processor without fillets.
+Charts should not be included; only tables, which should be automatically created using the word processor without rules.
 Tables should not duplicate results presented elsewhere in the paper, for example in figures.

 k.
 Decimals should be written with a dot (.), thousands and millions should be written with a comma (,).